droe-lang/droe-lang.github.io/src/guide/database.md

   url: /guide/api-endpoints/
 ---

-Ddroelang provides a native Database DSL for defining data models and performing database operations with automatic ORM generation for target frameworks.
+Droelang provides a native Database DSL for defining data models and performing database operations with automatic ORM generation for target frameworks.

 ## Data Definitions with Annotations